Healthy Homes Assessment Trentham

 Heating Trentham

-Rental properties in Trentham need to have a stable source of heating that can heat the living area to at minimum 18 degrees Celsius, even on the coldest winter days.
-This is the minimum indoor temperature suggested by the World Health Organisation for people’s physical well-being as well as their mental health.
+Rental properties in Trentham require a reliable source of heat that can heat the principal or the biggest living area to at minimum 18 degrees Celsius, even on the coldest winter days.
+This is the minimum indoor temperature suggested by the World Health Organisation for people’s physical health as well as their mental health.

-The heating source requirements that it be permanently fixed (i.e., not portable) and at minimum 1.5 Kilowatts in heating capacity and have the minimum capacity for heating required to heat the living space in general.
-A Heating Assessment Tool may be used to check if the current installed heater(s) are adequate or if you’ll require to "top up" by adding a second heater.
-Open fires as well as unflued combustion heaters such as small portable LPG bottle heaters are not considered to be acceptable heating options under Healthy Homes Standard.
-Healthy Homes Standard.
+The heating source needs to remain fixed (i.e. not portable), at minimum 1.5 Kilowatts in heating capacity, and must meet the minimum required heating capacity for the main living space.
+A Heating Assessment Tool may be used to check if the permanent heater(s) are adequate or whether you will require to "top-up" with a new heater.
+Fires that are open and unflued heaters such as small portable LPG bottle heaters are not considered to be suitable heating options in the Healthy Homes Standard.

-If the heating that you provide is electric heating or heat pump, it must be equipped with a thermostat.
-This will make the heating more consistent and effective.
-For most properties, larger heaters that are fixed, such as heat pumps, wood burners, pellet burners or flued gas heaters will be required.
-In certain situations, such as small apartments the smaller fixed electric heater could be enough.
+If the heating that you offer is electric heating (or heat pump), then it must include the thermostat.
+This will help make the heating more consistent and efficient.
+In most homes, larger fixed heating equipment like wood burners, heat pumps, pellet burners or flued gas heaters are required.
+However, in certain instances like small apartment buildings, a smaller fixed electric heater may suffice.

 Ventilation Trentham

-This ventilation quality is all about acknowledging how dry air will be easier to heat, and that an apartment that is well-ventilated is less likely to be a victim of mould and damp.
+The ventilation standard is all about understanding the fact that the dry atmosphere is easier to heat and that a property that is well ventilated is less likely to develop mould and damp.

-Bedrooms, living rooms kitchens, and dining rooms are considered to be liveable spaces.
-Spaces that connect, such as the hallway aren’t liveable and do not need an opening window or door.
+Bedrooms, living spaces, kitchens, and dining rooms are considered to be liveable spaces.
+Connecting spaces such as the hallways are not liveable , and thus do not need an opening door or window.

-All bathrooms and kitchens as well as any other space in your home with a bath, shower or cooktop, or any other moisture generating item will require proper extractor fan systems which are vented towards the outside.
-The Healthy Homes Assessment service will verify that there is enough ventilation in each livable space that includes extractor fans that are suitable in areas of high moisture.
+All kitchens and bathrooms, and any other room in your home that has shower, bath, cooktop or other high water-generating appliance will need adequate extractor fans which are vented to the outdoors.
+Our Healthy Homes Assessment service will verify that there is enough ventilation in each livable space and will also check for the proper extractor fans in areas with high moisture.

 Learn more about the Healthy Homes ventilation standard.